NHS login allows you to access a range of health and care websites and apps with one set of login details.

 This means you'll be asked for your NHS number, date of birth and the postcode you have registered with your GP.

 If you do not know your NHS number you can enter your name instead.

 High level proof of who you are

-- Biometric Residence Permit (BRP), UK Residence Card, or EEA Biometric Residence Card (BRC)
+- UK Residence Card, or EEA Biometric Residence Card (BRC)

 - European national identity card

-- sign the numbers using British Sign Language
+- signing the numbers using British Sign Language

-- write the numbers down and show them
+- writing the numbers down and showing them

-- a Linkage Key (which could be called a Passphrase)
+- a Linkage Key (also known as Passphrase)

-- an ODS Code (which could be called an Organisation Code or Surgery ID)
+- an ODS Code (also known as Organisation Code or Surgery ID)

 - an Account ID

-Change your email address, password or phone number.
-You can also delete your NHS login if you no longer want to use it.
+- change your NHS login contact details and password or delete your NHS login if you no longer want to use it